Nnn-s/CATdiffusion/README.md

 ## Train:

 The training process is divided into two stages.
-In the first stage, the Semantic Inpainter is trained separately using distillation learning with a CLIP teacher model, and the UNet and Reference Adapter are trained separately using ground truth images.

-In the second stage, the two checkpoints from the first stage are combined, the UNet and adapter are frozen, and the Semantic Inpainter is trained using diffusion loss.
-Finally, all parameters are unfrozen and the entire model is trained using diffusion loss.
+In the first stage, the Semantic Inpainter and UNet w/ Reference Adapter are optimized using feature distillation loss and diffusion loss, respectively.
+In the second stage, the full model CAT-Diffusion is finetuned using diffusion loss.
+Specifically, only the Semantic Inpainter is tuned keeping the other modules frozen in early steps, and in later steps, the UNet w/ Reference Adapter is unfrozen and tuned as well.

 ### Stage1:

-**1. First, the original [Stable Diffusion 1.5 inpainting model](https://huggingface.co/runwayml/stable-diffusion-inpainting/tree/main) needs to be processed.**
+**1. Convert the weights of the [base model](https://huggingface.co/runwayml/stable-diffusion-inpainting/tree/main) into customized format:**

 ```sh
 python tool_stage1.py --input_path sd-v1-5-inpainting.ckpt --output_path ckpt_for_stage1.ckpt --config ./models/mldm_v15.yaml
 ```

-**2. Train Semantic Inpainter**
+**2. Train Semantic Inpainter:**

 ```sh
 python train.py --ckpt ckpt_for_stage1.ckpt --config ./models/mldm_v15_stage1.yaml --save_path ./stage1_Semantic_Inpainter
 ```

-**3. Train Unet and Reference Adapter**
+**3. Train Unet and Reference Adapter:**

 ```sh
 python train.py --ckpt ckpt_for_stage1.ckpt --config ./models/mldm_v15_unet_only.yaml --save_path ./stage1_Unet